JoshDavies/Team-6-Game/README.md

 📝 A team based project to create an iOS Detective App in less than two weeks, all with no prior experience coding in Xcode & Swift.
 We hope you enjoy a challenge as much as us; you're going to need all your problem solving skills to become a Master Detective!

+- Use geolocation to travel to the site of each crimescene and begin the next challenge in pursuit of the infamous Jack the Ripper.
+- Use your detective skills to solve a different challenge at each site, unlocking the next location.
+- Take care, wrong answers will cost you points towards ranking up your Dective level.

 ## Team6 Authors

 🔎 [Alec Walker](https://github.com/AlecDWalker)